• About Alley

 New Home Ideas + A quick moment of congrats!

-If you are here, it’s because you recently purchased a home or moved into a new place and that alone deserves a big CONGRATULATIONS!
-Whatever it took to get you to the place you are now, you deserve to pat yourself on the back and say “I did it!”. 🎉
+If you are here, that means you just moved into a new place – this deserves a big CONGRATULATIONS!
+With everything it took to get you to where you are now, you deserve to take a moment and say, “I did it!” 🎉

-Now, let’s get into all the super HELPFUL new home ideas for when you first move into your new home!
+Let’s get into all the super HELPFUL new home ideas for when you first move in!

 #1 Deep clean EVERYTHING